 SUPPORTER CONTROL AND CONSULTATION

-As a result, all significant decisions about the future of the club – the club’s name, the stadium and the Trust’s ownership role – must be agreed by members of the Trust.
+As a result, all significant decisions about the future of the club – the club’s name, the new stadium and the Trust’s ownership role – must be agreed by members of the Trust.

-Trust members elect the Dons Trust board, which is responsible for agreeing the strategic direction of the club and Trust as well as monitoring the implementation of that strategy by the club.
+Trust members elect the Dons Trust board, which is responsible for agreeing the strategic direction of the club and the Trust as well as monitoring the implementation of that strategy by the club.

 The views of the fans are collected in several ways:

-- By holding at least three special general meetings of the Trust each year to consider matters of interest to the members and to obtain their feedback on relevant issues, such as the proposed new stadium
+- by holding at least three special general meetings of the Trust each year to consider matters of interest to the members and to obtain their feedback on relevant issues, such as the proposed new stadium

-- By the use of working parties and other ad hoc exercises
+- by the use of working parties and other ad hoc exercises

-- By the use of fans’ forums
+- by the use of fans’ forums

 We hope that the club’s detailed ticketing policy, set out on the ticketing section of the official website, will answer the great majority of queries relating to season tickets.

-The club has introduced various ways to make it easier for supporters to pay for season tickets, including by direct debit.
+The club has introduced various ways to make it easier for supporters to pay for season tickets, including by monthly direct debit.

 For matches which are arranged at short notice or are all-ticket, the club will publicise the arrangements for buying tickets in the ‘News’ section of the official website.

-Entitlement to tickets for home FA Cup, League Cup, EFL Trophy and playoff games
+Entitlement to tickets for home FA Cup, League Cup, EFL Trophy and play-off games

-Where possible, season ticket holders in the main or north stands will be allocated their usual seats for FA Cup games and play-off games, but this will not normally be done for League Cup and EFL Trophy games where seats may be sold on an unallocated basis, unless significant demand is expected (e.g. drawing a Premier League team in the League Cup).
+Where possible, season ticket holders in the Paul Strank stand and John Green stand will be allocated their usual seat for FA Cup games and play-off games, but this will not normally be done for League Cup and EFL Trophy games, for which seats may be sold on an unallocated basis, unless significant demand is expected (e.g. drawing a Premier League team in the League Cup).

 The club reserves the right to set aside some tickets for volunteers and players.
 When we are selling tickets to a restricted access away game, full details will be published on the official website, in the matchday programme and/or in the local press.
-Where an FA Cup, League Cup or play-off game is played at a neutral ground, tickets may be sold by the organising competition and we may not be able to guarantee a ticket for such games.
+When an FA Cup, League Cup or play-off game is played at a neutral ground, tickets may be sold by the organising competition and we may not be able to guarantee a ticket for such games.

 Refunds on season tickets

-Before every league game, season ticket holders will be invited to return unwanted ticket coupons so that their seat or terrace ticket may be resold.
+Before every league game, season ticket holders will be invited to inform the club that they won’t be attending to so that their seat or terrace ticket may be resold.
 Fans are requested to make these returns as a donation to the club, but they may, if they wish, request a refund of an appropriate proportion of their season ticket.
 This request may be granted by the club if the ticket appears likely to be resold.